hapax/hapax.github.io/assets/zeta-regularisation.md

   \end{align}
 $$

-This is our nice, simple final result.
+This is our nice, simple final result!

 ## Applications